Van Hollen, Beyer propose surtax on millionaires

 The richest 1% of Americans control more wealth than the entire middle class combined, according to the Brookings Institution — a striking sign of income inequality that has accelerated since the Great Recession.

-A bill introduced last week by Sen. Chris Van Hollen (D-Md.) and Rep. Don Beyer (D-Va.) aims to narrow the wealth gap by adding a surtax on millionaires.
+A bill introduced last week by Sen. Chris Van Hollen (D-Md.) and Rep. Don Beyer (D-Va.
+8th) aims to narrow the wealth gap by adding a surtax on millionaires.

 “The point here is to ask the very wealthiest Americans to do more to invest in the success of the rest of the country,“ Van Hollen said in a Nov.
 7 MSNBC interview.
 “Ninety-nine-point-eight percent of taxpayers will not pay an additional dime.”